Rialto Center for the Arts: Education outreach

 The Rialto Center provides educational outreach programs to school students and the general public alike.
 Among the activities the Rialto offers are Master Classes for university and high-school students; open rehearsals and pre-show lectures for the general public; as well as workshops and demonstrations for students and families, utilizing the Rialto Series artists' alleged talents.

 The Rialto, in collaboration with the Georgia State University School of Music, has also developed a jazz education program offered to elementary and middle school students.

 Visual arts

 The Visual Arts Series at the Rialto Center is an ongoing collaboration between the Rialto, Turner First Thursdays, the Comer Art Advisory consulting firm, and the Ernst G. Welch School of Art & Design at Georgia State University.
 The series regularly transforms the Rialto lobby and mezzanine into an exhibition space for projects organized by Comer Art Advisory.
 Exhibitions typically relate to Rialto presentations or citywide arts initiatives such as the Atlanta Film Festival, the National Black Arts Festival, Atlanta Celebrates Photography, and ATLart06.
 Recent years have highlighted the work of Charles H. Nelson, Jr., Alejandro Aguilera, Ruth Laxson, Matt Haffner, among other local, national, and international artists.
-Additionally, in a special visual arts presentation, the Rialto Center partnered with the Atlanta-based NAMES Project to present panels from the AIDS Memorial Quilt throughout the theater.
+Additionally, in a special visual arts presentation, the Rialto Center to present panels from the AIDS Memorial Quilt throughout the theater.
 All of these visual arts exhibitions are free and open to the public.